Equal Opportunities Policy Fill out the template

 • information the commitments made by the employer to ensure the workplace fosters equality and is free from discrimination

-What laws apply to an equal opportunities policy?
+What laws apply to the policy?

 The main piece of legislation that governs equal opportunities in the workplace is the Equality Act 2010.
 In particular, Part 5 places obligations upon employers.